keatec/h5generator/README.md

 ## Sample

-Here is a omplete example (for a generator to create BootStrap Dialogs)
+Here is a omplete example (for a generator to create BootStrap Dialogs).
+Can also be found in sample.html

 ```javascript
 <div class="modal fade " style="display: block" tabindex="-1" role="dialog" data-generator="dialog">